 Why should I pursue a second major in studio art/design?

-Our second majors in studio art and design provide an opportunity to bring your perspective from your primary area of study to these fields.
-You’ll discover an intersections between your studies, build your portfolio, and participate in the collaborative creative process celebrated at the Sam Fox School.
+Second majors in studio art and design provide an opportunity to bring your perspective from your primary area of study to these fields.
+You’ll discover intersections between your studies, build your portfolio, and participate in the collaborative creative process.

 How is the second major different from the studio art/design minor?